 You have the option to move the ones that you can so that some space is freed up in your phone’s internal storage.

 If your phone does not support SD cards, then you will not be able to do this.

 Solution 5: Use Cloud Storage

-If you are an avid user of your smartphone and you end up downloading too many things and installing too many apps, then you must consider using cloud storage.
-It will help you store all your media files securely in the cloud and you will have more space available for the apps that you wish to use.
-There are a lot of choices for cloud storage and I leave it up to you to choose the one that you are most comfortable with.
+If you are an avid user of your smartphone and you end up downloading too many things and installing too many apps, you must consider using cloud storage.
+It will help you store all your media files securely in the cloud, and you will have more space available for the apps you wish to use.
+There are many choices for cloud storage, and I leave it up to you to choose the one you are most comfortable with.